drishyakj/ResultRecorder/README.md

 14. Now go to the Xampp folder and then to htdocs
-15. There would be a file named Result_Recorder.html, Open the file in any browser 16.Now you can select the options and navigate through the applications.( Admin or teacher username and passwords can be found in the imported databse )
+15. There would be a file named Result_Recorder.html, Open the file in any browser

+16.Now you can select the options and navigate through the applications ( Admin or teacher username and passwords can be found in the imported databse in Xampp server page )
 17. Whenever you make a new entry it would be updated in the result_recorder databse in Xampp server